sadaraka-kadi/Team_KDK_Code_V1/README.md

 ## Project Overview

 This repository contains Team KDK's full data pipeline and analysis for the **SPE Africa Datathon 2026**, focused on the geothermal energy project in Utrecht, Netherlands.
-The work covers administrative boundary extraction, ThermoGIS formation screening, well log data preprocessing, missing data imputation, and geothermal doublet simulation using statistical and machine learning approaches.
+The work covers well log data preprocessing, administrative boundary extraction, ThermoGIS formation screening, and geothermal doublet simulation across five enhancement scenarios to assess Utrecht's thermal energy potential against targets of 5, 10, and 15 MWth.

 ---